| domain | jiandantg.com |

 | title | anyconnect-anyconnect accelerator-anyconnect how to use-anyconnect Apple Android download |

 | description | anyconnect Smart city construction requires a large amount of network data transmission. anyconnect accelerator can effectively improve the network performance of smart cities and meet the needs of smart city construction.
-Network accelerators can be widely used in smart transportation, smart medical care, smart education and other fields to improve the efficiency and level of smart city construction. |
+Network accelerators can be widely used in smart transportation, smart healthcare, smart education and other fields to improve the efficiency and level of smart city construction. |

 | keywords | limit, like, show, full, columns, order, type, article, skyline, website, description, hammer, http, queries, reads |